ProdHallow/Discord-Stereo-Windows-MacOS-Linux/README.md

 ## 🙌 Special Thanks

-> Massive shoutout to **Crüe and Geeko** for their insane dedication and work on macOS.
+> Massive shoutout to **Crüe and HorrorPills/Geeko** for their insane dedication and work on macOS.
 > The macOS build exists entirely because of their efforts and six months of relentless grinding.
 > As a two-person team, they put in immense time, energy, and commitment to make it happen.
 Absolute respect.